KirillosTY/RestaSearch/pythonFlaskBackend/documentation/FunctionalRequirements.md

 ## Further development idea
  1. Restauraunts can be found in a map with additional details
  2. Users can request to add restauraunts
+ 3. Admin can create group restaurants by tags
+ 4. Users can add each other as friends